MicroTrendsLtd/EasyPipes/README.md

 ## Background
 - This was written in .net standard to allow .net 4 apps to speak to .net 6/8 and this means it has limitations noted in the code.
-- This users a 4 byet header which consists of a token and the byets sent for the message
+- This uses a 4-byte header allowing maximum message sizes, which consists of a token and the bytes sending for the message
 - The client will then be able to find the start and end of the message and read in the bytes resulting in super fast binary transfer and reading!
-- Definetly could be good to add support for other frameworks and open up more features or port it to .net8 etc -
-- I didnt try 2 way with it.... as features are limited  in standard and my requirement was one way
+- I didn't try 2 way with it.... as features are limited  in standard, and my requirement was one-way so far
-- Robust Added in some fault tolerance for connections and reconnections and pipe disposal on a timeout
+- Robust Added some fault tolerance for connections, reconnections, and pipe disposal on a timeout

 ---
 ## Features